gvsu-cis641/base/meetings/GVSU-CIS641-Team-S-2021-10-14.md

 # Meeting Overview

-During our fifth meeting, the group members discussed about midterm presentation and additional working deliverables.
+Technical progess and plans are discussed, and distributed the work.

 ## Meeting minutes template

 Team name: Team S

-Members present: Hyeong Gyu Jang, Purva Tanmay Shah, Srikar Pratap
+Members present: Hyeong Gyu Jang, Purva Tanmay Shah, Srikar Pratap, Sudarshan Venkatesh
 <br>
-Member Absent: Sudarshan Venkatesh (Low mobile battery)
+Member Absent: Purva Tanmay Shah

-Date: 10/14/2021
+Date: 11/03/2021

-Time: 17:30 ~ 17:55
+Time: 17:30 ~ 17:45

 Discussion points:

-* Talked about mid-term presentation and splited our roles for the presentation
-* Discussed about new working deliverables for next week
-* Reviewed our last week's tasks
+* Tasks are created and assigned
+* Clarified how to pick-up and assign open tasks
+* Discussed potential CI/CD option for current EC2 instance as a further AWS integration topic

 Goals for next week:
-* Perform a mock presentation session on zoom and perfect the presentation on Sunday (10/17/2021)
-* Update this week's tasks
+* Finish whatever that's assigned to each member, and try to start a new task